 Read more about the challenge prize process and profiles of the finalists and winner in our Dynamic Demand Challenge Prize publication.

-We're proud to be working with...
+We're proud to have worked with...

 Get the background to the prize: